 - Zippered Sleepers: I am an adamant opponent of snap sleepers, even for singletons.
 One of my twin mom friends admitted that if she received pajamas with snaps or buttons, she would exchange them for zippered pajamas.
-This is the absolute best kind of zippered sleepers – they have an inverted zipper so moms and dads can zip from the bottom for cozy, quick diaper changes.
+This is the absolute best kind of zippered sleepers – they from the bottom so moms and dads can zip from the bottom for cozy, quick diaper changes.

 - Nightgowns: When my babies are tiny, their nighttime “uniform” is a onesie, nightgown, and swaddle blanket.
 It’s much easier to reach into a gown at night than to fiddle with a sleeper.
 One of my twin mom friends recommended baby clothes with “zippers or preferably just gowns that are open at the bottom.”
 She adds that these are especially helpful in the first few weeks.
 “You are so tired that snaps just baffle you at 3am.”
-Try this set of organic gowns sold at Target.
+Try these Simple Joys by Carter’s nightgowns.

 - Onesies: One twin mom remembered, “I needed so many onesies.
 Even just boring plain ones.
 You go through so many outfit changes with twins.”
 Of course, a multi-pack of white onesies would be great, but you can also find some pretty cute twin onesies on Amazon.